 Meadows has an open visiting time policy, meaning you are welcome to visit your loved one when it is convenient for you.
 You are welcome to eat meals with your loved one and join in the activities.
 Meadows has numerous rooms and areas where you can have private meetings.
 Meadows also has rooms which are available to reserve for special family events.

 Absolutely!
 We encourage you to decorate your independent living villa or your room in our nursing facility in a way that expresses your personality and provides comfort.
 Our independent living villas come equipped with appliances, so just bring your furniture and accessories.
 Our skilled nursing rooms have ample closet and storage space, and you are welcome to use your own decorations.
 Our maintenance director will be happy to help you hang pictures and wall hangings.
-We do have painting and flooring guidelines in place, so please check with the marketing director or administrator.
+We do have painting and flooring guidelines in place, so please check with the administrator.

 Independent living villas have a guest suite available for overnight guests on a first come, first served basis, and you may also reserve space in the Campus Center for parties, dinners or reunions.
 Families may reserve space in the skilled facility for special events or family gatherings with residents, and meals can be arranged with our culinary director.